Unidata/netcdf-c/docs/nczarr.md

 3. Group-level attributes and variable-level attributes are stored in a special object named _.zattr_;
 so for example the objects _/g1/.zattr_ and _/g1/v1/.zattr_.
 4. Chunk data is stored in objects named "\<n1\>.\<n2\>...,\<nr\>" where the ni are positive integers representing the chunk index for the ith dimension.
+Note that the character '/' can substiture for the '.' character in the chunk name.

 The first three contain meta-data objects in the form of a string representing a JSON-formatted dictionary.
 The NCZarr format uses the same objects as Zarr, but inserts NCZarr